-Owning a business can be the most rewarding job that you will ever have.
-It can also be one of the most overwhelming things that you have ever experienced.
+Even if you are in the most rewarding job that you will ever have, it can also be one of the most overwhelming things that you have ever experienced.
 You are the person in charge.
 You are the boss and people (everyone, it seems) expects you to have all of the answers.
 If you don’t know how to do something, you have to figure it out.
-More often than not, especially if you are just starting out, you are the human resources department, the buyer, the customer service center, and the accounting department.
+More often than not, especially if you are a business owner, you are the human resources department, the buyer, the customer service center, and the accounting department.
 You are in charge of every last thing and all of the decisions that go along with it.
 That is a lot of weight to carry on one person’s shoulders, as you probably already know.

 What you may not know is that you have to talk to someone about it eventually or you will go crazy.
 As entrepreneurs, it is easy for us to fall into the trap of thinking that we don’t need anyone else’s help.
 After all, we have gotten this far on our own, why should we reach out for help now?
 It doesn’t have to be another business owner or a mentor in your field, it just has to be someone who cares about you and will listen.
 If you can find a mentor, that is wonderful!
 If you know other business owners in your field, even better!